 After cutting the rear floor and trunk out he then cut the floor and subframe out of another Beetle to mount in the back.
 The subframe is a combination of a Beetle and Pontiac GTP subframe and it bolts in place of the factory rear suspension swing arm.
 After the engine was in the back the owner soon realized he needed to add weight to the front and figured why not add another identical supercharged Buick 3.8 L V6 to the front.

-If that wasn’t unique enough the car also has a right-hand drive swap.
-The owner hopes to replace the superchargers with turbochargers and has a goal of 900 horsepower total.
-To follow the progress of the build visit the project’s Facebook page.
+If that wasn’t unique enough, the car is also converted to right-hand drive.
+The owner hopes to replace the superchargers with turbochargers and with a goal of 900 horsepower combined.
+You can view more photos and follow the progress at the project’s Facebook page.

 Source: Beetlejuice Facebook page via Owner/Builder